csolem/kong-header-stats/README.md

 # kong-header-stats

+Not complete.

-Plugin to send metrics from custom headers to graphite
+Plugin to send metrics from custom header to graphite

+## Install on ubuntu

+`sudo apt-get install luarocks lua-busted`